 At our annual conference, EDSIG recognizes an educator for outstanding effort improving the quality of our graduates through distinguished teaching, research and service.
-Due to COVID, the 2020 winner received the award in 2022.
 Nominations may be sent to the Vice President of EDSIG.

 Beth Lang Golub